rahul130500/HAB2.0_21/Documentation.md

 Viewing, creating, editing and deleting announcements
 -----------------------------------------------------

 To view announcements, click on the announcements tab.
 The working of this page is similar to notices, where you can create, view, search, edit and delete announcements.
+Please note that while creating notices, you are allowed to upload either a pdf, or a link, not both.

 ![Announcements](/docs/announcements.png)

 Viewing, creating, editing and deleting forms
 ---------------------------------------------

 To view forms, click on the forms tab.
 The working of this page is similar to notices, where you can create, view, search, edit and delete forms.
+Please note that while creating notices, you are allowed to upload either a pdf, or a link, not both.

 ![Forms](/docs/forms.png)